 The Big Island may not be known for its beaches compared to the neighboring island of Maui.
 But, we have found some pretty amazing beaches here.

-Hapuna Beach was recently named by Dr. Beach as the #1 beach in the USA and is consistently a top rated beach and popular among locals and visitors.
+Hapuna Beach has been named by Dr. Beach as the #1 beach in the USA and is consistently a top rated beach and popular among locals and visitors.
 Hapuna is a large white sand beach with plenty of picnic areas, parking, showers and restrooms but not a lot of shade.

 Here are a few of our other favorite beaches: